GTD - BLACKOUT of Nation is man-made Power Crisis.

 Besides this, the transmission and distribution loss of the state of Odisha so also of Nation is alarming and the accountancy if very poor which we have communicated previously in all our writings need not to mention once again.
 At Para 3.2.3 (b) of the report of WGP, it is being stated that “A Panel chaired by former Comptroller and Auditor General Sh.
 V. K Shunglu has been formed to look into the financial health of power distribution companies and to suggest ways to improve the financial condition.
 Recommendations of the panel are awaited.”
 Where as vide this link http - //planningcommission.nic.in/reports/genrep/index.php?repts=hlpf.html , we have taken into consideration “Report of High Level Panel on Financial Position of Distribution Utilities” under the Chairmanship of Srj V K Shunglu, Former CAG.
 The weak point to note here is that the date of notification of High Level Panel under the Chairmanship of Srj V K Shunglu is 28th July-10 vide this link http - //planningcommission.nic.in/reports/genrep/hlpf/ann1.pdf and submitted its report under dated 15th Dec-2011 vide this link http - //planningcommission.nic.in/reports/genrep/hlpf/pr_note.pdf but this crucial event had not in the knowledge of the Chairman of WGP while submitted his good report on Jan-2012 to Planning Commission.
 This shortcomings in the part of WGP shows “how much they were concerned to review the distribution side of power sector, being the critical segment of entire chain of power sector.

 The Shunglu Panel has excluded the State of Odisha in its report where Odisha is the Pioneer State to go with Power Sector Reform Process, so we are of the view that the observations of Shunglu Panel is not in complete form.
 Further, it can not be believed by “We the People” with the observations of Shunglu Panel that the financial analysis of 15 States like Maharastra(1), Gujurat(2), Rajastan(3), Haryana(4), Panjab(5), Himanchal Pradesh(6), Uttarakhand(7), Uttar Pradesh(8), Madhya Pradesh(9), Bihar(10), Jharkhand(11), Andhra Pradesh(12), Karnataka(13), Kerala(14) & Tamilnadu(15) accounts for 91% of Power consumed in the country (Para 1.2).
 The Loss figure stated by both the High Level Panel WGP & Shunglu Panel is mismatching.

 As stated by WGP the cumulative book losses (accrual basis) of the state utilities is estimated as Rs.1,06,247 Cr. at the end of year 2009-10 where as Shunglu Panel has stated that the accumulated losses of above 15 States as on 31st March’2010 is Rs.
 107000 Crores.
 So WGP while reported the status of Power Sector of the Nation did not take into consideration all the States and Union Territories though it has mentioned they have taken into consideration.
 This needs to be taken up by the Planning Commission of India.
 In the eve of Independence day, His Excellency President of India Srj.
 Pranab Mukherjee stated that “Anger against Corruption is legitimate”.

 These good words of Pranab Da is really appreciable and alternatively it is stated herewith that “Anger against honesty is illegitimate & unlawful”.
 We have posted this para in Facebook in 15th and 16th Aug-12 and won huge support of friends.
 I had the occasion to post on 16th Aug-12 the above observations on power stations of the nation along with observations of WGP and Shunglu panel in Facebook and shared views with some friends.
 Some learned friends expressed deep concern over the mismanagement and encouraged me to write the article then.
 In the next day CAG tabled the Coalgate Scam of Rs.
 186000 crore in the august house of Parliament and the matter is known to all concern then.
 It needs to mention here one Para, posted in Face book on dated 17th Aug-12 which won huge support of we the People as follows - “The National Turnover of Power Sector at current average cost of supply @ Rs.
 4.00/KWH is Rs.
 803124/- Crores which has not been calculated in the good report of Working Group on Power constituted by Ministry of Power, Govt. of India under the aid-and-advice of Planning Commission, Govt of India, being a constitutional body...............What a pitiable scene while WGP is stating in favour of Sustainable Development..!!!!!!!!!..............needs immediate attention of Dr. Montek Singh Alluwalia, Dy Chairperson, Planning Commission who one day had told at Odisha in the occasion of Science Congress during 1st week of this Year...............”that turnover of power sector is very crucial to reach the sustainable target of economic growth as has been set in the upcoming 12th FIVE Year Plan”…………..12th FIVE Year Plan has already been commenced now w e f Apr-2012 current year…………..so “We the People” herewith demand to include/account such GOOD Turnover of National Power Sector in Records…………….........Thanx Dear Brothers & Sisters................GTD................Jay Hind.”
 With reference to the above facts and figures of power sector of the States and Nation, we can not go with the immature statements of some power authorities of the State that “this Sector has not revived due to political interference”.
 I became surprised to note this foolish statements of the authorities concerned even after a long days of applicability of MLA/MP LAD Funds & hike of their Salaries.
 This is a negative point & is a sorrow for Odisha Power Sector.
 Alternatively they can utilize their brain and to guide the Good Leaders, on how to spend/utilize their funds (both Lad & Salary).
 Therefore, this noted herewith that Without political interference this Sector can not revived after all they are Good Leaders.

 The discovery of God Particle on research of Big Bang Theory is a milestone in the history of Physics of the Universe.
 The World Scientists came to the conclusion on 4th July-12 that GOD Particle exists and its 99.9999% Correct.
 Gobinds Theory of Development is that God’s Theory of Development.
 It is only by this theory, the Nation can be united or else “BLACKOUT” of Power.
 So through electricity network, the whole Nation India is considered as a Family as we feel in the last BLACKOUT.
 If one Member of the Family (a State) makes any disturbance, this effects in family and loss is borne by it.
 This is the true State of affairs of Power Sector of the Nation.
 A common question is always arising while noting the cases of “Sustainable Development” that “Why we (We the People) are UN-developed in spite of availability of huge natural resources including Knowledge & Manpower??

 The reason is that because we forgot the Person including his Status quo while implemented his Good/God Thoughts/Theory in Governance, resulted we allowed virus to enter into the System & Corruption expanded its area operation in the knowledge of all concerned.
 Fair Competition is a good method to adopt sustainable development.
 We have communicated an article titled “Fair Competition & economic development” previously.
 Besides, this is further noted herewith that “the near and dearer is fair competition, the good and better is democracy”.
 BLACKOUTS of Nation & COALGATE scam are the landmark events in the history of Power Sector of the Nation.

 In some of my previous communication, I have cited the Order of some Forums in connection with connivance of power sector employees in promoting theft of power.
 But see the situation today, if the Prime Minister of India is connived with such huge irregularities which leads to loss of multi-crore rupess to power sector so also to State exchequer, then why we to talk about the connivance of poor power sector employees.

 This connivance disease has expanded its area of operation from top to bottom and this can not be denied by “We the People”.
 Therefore, I have decided to close herewith my writings and no communication will be made further in this series “Gobinds Theory of Development”.
 Leaving a good job in Odisha DISCOM, I worked for a common cause/goal for the last two years.
 In the meantime the financial position of my family has become worsen.
 Now I am looking for a Job to survive.
 So at this point & in this holyday of Teachers Day (Gurudivas)I have decided to end of writings and no further communication will be made on my cost.
 JAYGURU.
 Thanks & Regards.
 Yours Faithfully, Ananda Kumar Mohapatra Analyst, Power & Expert in Applied Economics.

-Dated 5th Sep-2012
+Dated 5th Sep-2012 Teachers Day-2012.